There was no more I could do until I heard word from Kettie.

 “Sure,” sayt I, most amiable.
 “Let us shun all further stays.”

 Many Shakespearean scholars have dismissed him as an unprincipled literary pirate; others defend him.
 That comes down to whether or not they think Shakespeare sold his sonnets to Thorpe for publication.
 Or did Thorpe acquire a manuscript copy by other means?
-We’re learning the truth.
+We’ll learn the truth.

 Incidentally, the website of today’s Stationers’ Company has an interesting little history of its long association with St Paul’s churchyard and an explanation of how stationers got their name.